 They grow up so fast.

 Such was the success of Dublin Zoo’s elephant breeding programme, our elephants Yasmin, her daughter Anak and son Kabir, and Sanjay, Anak’s son, have all been selected by the International Breeding programme to travel to Cincinnati Zoo to become the first residents of their very own new $25 million elephant habitat.
 While we are sad to say goodbye, this move to Cincinnati Zoo is an important step to support the worldwide demographic and genetic backup to wild Asian elephant populations.
-The move will happen sometime in October 2023.
+The move will happen sometime this Autumn.